FelixFourcolor/noteblock-generator/README.md

                     "name": "[note name][octave] [duration]"
                 },

-                // Notes are automatically divided into bars based on composition's time,
+                // Notes are automatically divided into bars based on the composition's time,
                 // no user action is needed.
-However, the user may find these helpers useful:
+However, the user may find these helpers useful.
-                // 1) A pseudo-note named "|" is to assert a barline.
+                // 1) A pseudo-note "|" is to assert a barline.
 The compiler will check if
                 //    a barline is appropriate at that position, and raise and error if it's not.
-                // 2) A note named "||" is to rest for the entire bar.
-It's a syntactic sugar for "|", "r [number of units in a bar]",
+                // 2) A note "||" is to rest for the entire bar.
+It is a syntactic sugar for "|", "r [the number of redstone units in a bar]",
                 // 3) Both "|" and "||" can optionally be followed by a number, which asserts bar number.
                 //    The compiler will check if it's the correct bar number at that position
                 //    and raise an error if it it isn't.
-                //    For example, to rest for the first 2 bar and start on bar 3:
+                //    For example, to rest for the first 2 bars and start on bar 3:
                 "||1",
                 "||2",
                 "| 3", "c", "d", "e", "c"